 The general licenses that you’ll need vary vastly from business to business.
 The State of Texas has lists and a robust search function where you can find your specific needs.

 Next, you’ll need local permits that vary based on city or county.
 Make sure to check with the city where you’ll operate for which permits are necessary in their jurisdiction.

-It’s also necessary to consider how your business will operate; for example, corporations, limited liability companies, sole proprietorship, non-profits and partnerships all need different application forms.
+It’s also necessary to consider how your business will operate; for example, corporations, limited liability companies, sole proprietorships, non-profits, and partnerships all need different application forms.

 In addition to state permits, many types of businesses need federal permits.
-Those such businesses include nuclear energy, maritime transportation, mining and drilling, transportation and logistics and aviation.
-A full list of types of business requiring federal registration can be found here.
+Those such businesses include nuclear energy, maritime transportation, mining and drilling, transportation and logistics, and aviation.
+A full list of types of businesses requiring federal registration can be found here.

 Please feel free to contact the NBSO as well if you have any questions or want to be referred to a professional who can help you file business taxes, licenses, and permits.